Our Staff

 Donna Meyers

-Donna is an active member of St Clare parish serving as an Eucharistic minister and serving others in Cosgroves Soup Kitchen.
+Donna is an active member of St. Clare parish serving as Eucharistic minister and serving others in Cosgrove’s Soup Kitchen.

-Donna, her husband Mark and their children Dana and Matt, moved to O'Fallon in 2006 after Mark retired from the Air Force.
+Donna, her husband Mark, and their children Dana and Matt, moved to O'Fallon in 2006 after Mark retired from the Air Force.
 They enjoy outdoor sports, traveling, and spending time with family and friends.
+Their Golden Doodle Oscar is the newest Meyer family member.